 Now that "habit builder" is a feature within a coaching platform, Coach.me.
 We pioneered coaching over text messaging, invented habit coaching, teach an excellent habit coach certification, connect clients to coaches, and help coaches grow their businesses.

 Here on Medium, I am the founder of two publications focused on leveling you up.
 Better Humans covers personal growth and Better Marketing covers growing the impact of your work.

 I also write occasionally.
 I'm best known for this post on optimizing your iPhone.
 It's now well over 2 million page views.
 People seemed to find the length and absurd detail to be helpful.
 But I also want people to see the post as a warning about how far technology has diverged from being helpful productivity tools.
 That's why it took such a long post to explain how to optimize something as simple as your phone.

-Tying this all together, I write a five-day-a-week newsletter with tips, inspiration, and insight: Better Humans Daily.
+Tying this all together, I write a newsletter with tips, inspiration, and insight: Better Humans Weekly.